• Skip to primary navigation

 Elephant Nature Park

-Elephants are top of mind when one thinks about traveling to Thailand.
+Elephants are top of mind when one thinks about travelling to Thailand.
 But do you think about ecotourism, and how you want to interact with elephants?

 While it is entertaining to watch elephants paint, play soccer, or ride them, it comes at a considerable cost.
 Rather than reinforcing positive behavior, most elephant training involves bullhorns and other mistreatment.
 For example, some elephants become blind from having many spotlights shine in their eyes.
 Others get stabbed in the eyes and ears as punishment because that’s the most vulnerable part of the body.
 Elephant riding is the worst!
 An elephant’s back is not made to withstand all that weight on their back!
 Elephant riding often leaves elephants with permanent injuries to their bodies.